This is a list of general questions about Drillster.

 Drillster always registers your former high scores.
 Did your company or school set a learning objective for you?
 If you have realized the learning objective prior to the target date, then the high score will be used for the evaluation of the learning objective.
 It does not matter that your score has meanwhile decreased, as long as you did realize the score that you were requested to realize as part of the learning objective.

 You can easily update your proficiency by continuing to practice the drill.
 You will not start at zero, but Drillster will use your learning history to determine which questions will be presented.
-Depending on the answers you provide, questions will be more or less frequently repeated, untill you have realized the learning objective again, or untill you have realized the full proficiency of 100%.
+Depending on the answers you provide, questions will be more or less frequently repeated, until you have realized the learning objective again, or until you have realized the full proficiency of 100%.
 When the content remains unchanged, the knowledge decline will take more and more time for each new cycle.